Spatio-temporal modeling of urban extreme rainfall events at high resolution

 \subsection{Non-separable space-time variogram with advection}

 A common approach to model spatio-temporal dependence consists in considering the variogram as a sum of purely spatial and purely temporal components.
-In these so-called separable models, the spatio-temporal variogram is expressed as
+In these so-called separable models, the spatio-temporal variogram can be expressed as

 where $\gamma_{\Sset}$ and $\gamma_{\Tset}$ are purely spatial and purely temporal variograms, respectively.